 All smoke alarms, whether mains powered or battery powered, have a finite lifespan.
 They can only continue to function at optimum levels for so long.
 If your smoke alarms are older than 10 years you must replace them as soon as you can to remain protected.
-The focus of this article are the 600 series and 700 series mains powered smoke detectors from BRK.
-Given that they draw their power from the mains, the task of changing them can seem a bit daunting for the majority of us that aren't qualified electricians!
-Luckily, BRK alarms are carefully designed to make exchanging the alarm heads for fresh smoke detectors simple for those that wish to do so.
+The mains powered alarms in the 600 series and 700 series from BRK have now been discontinued following the manufacturer's decision to withdraw from the European market.

 A continuous green light on the unit indicates your alarm is receiving mains power.
 This light allows you to easily tell when the mains power has been isolated.
 Always make sure to check the green LED is on prior to switching the fuse off.
 Checking the status of the green light before and after turning off the power allows you to confirm that the power supply has been successfully cut from the alarm base before you attempt to remove the alarm head.

 CAUTION!
 If your alarms are interlinked, or interconnected, via a wire (i.e. not using the DS700RF wireless base) such that testing one alarm causes all alarms to sound, then care must be taken to ensure all mains power circuits which supply the alarms are turned off at the fuse.
 While it is recommended to install mains powered alarms onto a single, dedicated power circuit this is often not possible where the alarms are fitted in an existing property which did not previously have mains powered alarms.
 In these cases it is likely that each alarm is powered from a nearby power circuit that already existed, connected to different fuses, and the interlink wire can carry a live electric current to the other alarms around the building.